+The amount of surcharge is calculated as a percentage of the tax payable i.e. the amount of tax not including surcharge and education cess.
 The applicable rate of surcharge in case of companies other than domestic companies ("foreign companies") is 2% where the income exceeds INR 10 million but is less than or equal to INR 100 million and is 5% where the income exceeds INR 100 million.
-In case of domestic companies having total income exceeding INR 10 million but not exceeding INR 100 million, surcharge of 7% on income tax is applicable.
-In case of domestic companies having total income exceeding INR 100 million, surcharge of 12% is applicable.
-In case of firms or local authorities or co-operative societies having total income exceeding INR 10 million, surcharge of 12% is applicable.
-For other resident and non-resident assessees, surcharge is levied at 10% if total income exceeds INR 5 million but is less than or equal to INR 10 million; it is levied at 25% if total income exceeds INR 10 million but is less than or equal to INR 20 million; it is levied at 25% if total income exceeds INR 20 million but is less than or equal to INR 50 million; if the total income exceeds INR 50 million, surcharge of 37% is applicable.
+In case of domestic companies (including companies opting for Section 115BA) having total income exceeding INR 10 million but not exceeding INR 100 million, surcharge of 7% on income tax is applicable.
+In case of domestic companies (including companies opting for Section 115BA) having total income exceeding INR 100 million, surcharge of 12% is applicable.
+In case of domestic companies opting for Section 115BAA or Section 115BAB, surcharge of 10% on income tax is applicable irrespective of amount of total income.
+In case of firms and LLPs having total income exceeding INR 10 million, surcharge of 12% is applicable.

+For other resident and non-resident assesses including those opting for new tax regime under Section 115BAC, surcharge is levied at 10% if total income exceeds INR 5 million but is less than or equal to INR 10 million; it is levied at 15% if total income exceeds INR 10 million but is less than or equal to INR 20 million; it is levied at 25% if total income excluding capital gains referred to in Section 111A and Section 112A exceeds INR 20 million but is less than or equal to INR 50 million; if the total income excluding capital gains referred to in Section 111A and Section 112A exceeds INR 50 million, surcharge of 37% is applicable.
+If total income including the capital gains referred to in Section 111A and Section 112A exceeds INR 20 million but is less than or equal to INR 50 million, then surcharge is levied at 15% on capital gains referred to in Section 111A and Section 112A and at 25% on incomes other than capital gains referred to in Section 111A and Section 112A.
+If total income including the capital gains referred to in Section 111A and Section 112A exceeds INR 50 million, then surcharge is levied at 15% on capital gains referred to in Section 111A and Section 112A and at 37% on incomes other than capital gains referred to in Section 111A and Section 112A.
+Vide The Taxation Laws (Amendment) Act, 2019, the increase in surcharge on capital gains tax on domestic and foreign investors has been rolled back and capped at 15% as explained above.

-Further, Health and Education Cess at the rate of 4% shall be leviable on aggregate of tax and surcharge as per the provisions of the Finance Act, 2019.
+Further, Health and Education Cess at the rate of 4% shall be leviable on aggregate of tax and surcharge as per the provisions of the Finance Act, 2020.
 In this Disclosure Document, we have assumed that the highest surcharge rate would be applicable to an investor.